Get access to alert policies

 Understanding the impact of your feature flags wouldn’t be complete without the ability to know when critical changes are occurring.
 Split gives you the ability to create alerts that actively check for a degradation in your metrics.
-Alerts will be displayed both on the "Targeting" and "Alerts" tab on the split page.
-The Alerts tab is shown below:
+Alerts that have fired are displayed both on the Targeting and Alerts tab on the feature flag page.

-Split will continue to monitor and alert your team of a metric degradation for up to 30 minutes after a version change.
+Split continues to monitor and alert your team of a metric degradation for up to 28 days after a version change.
 The default monitor window is 24 hours.
 Administrators can change the monitor window under the Monitor and experiment settings.

-If an alert is fired the following information will be provided:
+If an alert is fired, the following information is provided:

 You can take the following actions on the alert tab, Kill split or Dismiss alert.

 |Kill split||If you decide to kill a split due to an alert, the default treatment overrides the existing targeting rules and is returned for all customers.|

 |Dismiss alert||If you decide to dismiss an alert, this alert is silenced for the remainder of the monitor window.|

 An alert policy may not fire an alert due to an alert policy configuration or changes to an alert policy definition.

 |The alert policy has a different traffic type than the feature flag you want to be alerted on.||If the metric that is associated with an alert policy has a different traffic type than a feature flag, that feature flag isn't eligible to be alerted on.|